holo-q/OpenQ/README.md

 We are waiting for a Holowaric theorem checker in order to expand it.

-# Intuitions, Implications, Futurism, Transhumanism, Psychonautics, Acceleration, Singularity States
+# Intuitions and Implications on Xenocognition, Psychonautics, Futurism, Transhumanism, Acceleration, and beyond the Singularity...

 Below, a series of intuitions, philosophies, cognitive spells which have driven HOLO-Q's holistic construction thus far, producing a feedback loop of deductions and self-catalyzing potentiality.
 We believe that to build Q* it is necessary to leave no stones unturned and to reconsider absolutely everything from the ground up.